Azure/BatchSparkScoringPredictiveMaintenance/README.md

  1. Copy the url portion of the web address of your Azure Databricks instance from your browser.
 You will not use the POST arguments for the hostname (everything including and following the '?' character).
 In `eastus` region, it will be `https://eastus.azuredatabricks.net/`.

- 2. Create and copy a an authentication token.
+ 2. Create and copy an authentication token.
 Instructions are provided at the link above.

  3. From your working machine command line, `databricks configure --token`.
 This will prompt you for your Azure Databricks hostname and the authentication token.